 Ocean floors around the world

-The same year that Hess proposed his theory, the U.S. Navy published a report that summarized their findings concerning seafloor magnetism.
+The same year that Hess proposed his theory, the US Navy published a report that summarized its findings concerning seafloor magnetism.
 During World War II, ships dragged magnetometers, which are devices to measure magnetism, in order to locate submarines.
 The magnetometers were on and measuring at all times while the ships traveled back and forth across the Atlantic and Pacific, and they found a lot more than submarines.
 When Navy scientists examined the data, they found bands of alternating strong and weak magnetism in the rocks of the seafloor (see Figure 4).

 The magnetism was caused by the presence of magnetic minerals in the rocks, primarily one called magnetite, which is common in the basalt that makes up the rocks of the ocean floor.
 When magma cools and crystallizes, the magnetite crystals are locked into alignment with Earth's magnetic field like the needle of a compass (see our Earth Structure module).

 The existence of Earth's magnetic field had been known since ancient times, but only after World War II did scientists realize that the magnetic field is not constant - it fluctuates in intensity and frequently reverses itself.
 Today we consider the field to have "normal" polarity, and our compass needles point to the north.
 But at various times in the past, the polarity has been reversed - any compass needles would have instead pointed to the South Pole.
 This phenomenon of magnetic reversals had previously been observed in continental rocks, and was clearly the case for oceanic rocks as well.
 The basalt on the ocean floor preserved paleomagnetic reversals: evidence that Earth’s magnetic field had flipped from normal to reversed many times throughout geologic history.